 File Naming & Folder Structure

-This article explains the different folder and file naming convention used by the enDAQ recorders.
+This article explains the different folder and file naming convention used by the enDAQ sensors.

 *Note Slam Stick is now enDAQ